-''' from twisted.internet import reactor, threads
+from twisted.internet import reactor, threads

-def doLongCalculation():

-... do long calculation here ...

-return 3

-def printResult(x): print x

-run method in thread and get result as defer.Deferred

-d = threads.deferToThread(doLongCalculation)

-d.addCallback(printResult)

-reactor.run()

 '''

+def doLongCalculation(): # .... do long calculation here ... return 3

+def printResult(x): print(x)

+'''

+run method in thread and get result as defer.Deferred d = threads.deferToThread(doLongCalculation) d.addCallback(printResult) reactor.run()

-If you wish to call a method in the reactor thread and get its result, you can use blockingCallFromThread:
+Similarly, you want some code running in a non-reactor thread wants to invoke some code in the reactor thread and get its result, you can use blockingCallFromThread: